 If you're more likely to get breast cancer because of a family history or other reasons, check with your doctor.
 You might need to have mammograms earlier and more often than these guidelines recommend.
 You may also need to add other screening tests, such as an MRI.

 It's the deadliest cancer in women, and it's no secret that smoking is the major cause.
-If you're a regular tobacco user, you may want to talk with your doctor about getting a screening test if you haven't already.
+If you're a regular tobacco user, you may want to talk to your doctor about coming up with a plan to quit.
+There are medications that are effective and safe to help you quit.
+You usually take them for 3-6 months.
+There is also nicotine replacement.

 Doctors check for lung cancer with a low-dose computed tomography (LDCT) scan.
 It uses X-rays to make pictures of your lungs.